sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              manifolds", J. Indian Inst.
 Sci.
 87 (2007), no. 4,
              429-449.

 ..
+[Dav1997] B.A.
+Davey, H.A.
+Priestley, "Introduction to Lattices and
+             Order, 1997.

+..
 [DDLL2013] Léo Ducas, Alain Durmus, Tancrède Lepoint and Vadim
               Lyubashevsky. *Lattice Signatures and Bimodal
               Gaussians*; in Advances in Cryptology – CRYPTO 2013;